 Description

-Have I Got Your Attention? is a fresh, practical and deeply relatable guide to Adult ADHD in Ireland, especially those who received their diagnosis later in life.
-With a foreword by Ken Kilbride, CEO of ADHD Ireland, this book brings together ten remarkable Irish voices – artists, medics, writers, inventors and more – each offering a candid glimpse into life as an ADHDer in Ireland.
+Have I Got Your Attention? is a practical and deeply relatable guide to Adult ADHD in Ireland, especially for those who received their diagnosis later in life.
+Presented in an ADHD-friendly design, with a foreword by Ken Kilbride, it’s packed with information, useful resources and simple tips.
+This guide provides clear and comprehensive personal insights, including interviews with artists, medics, writers, inventors and more, each offering a candid glimpse into life as an ADHDer in Ireland.

-From understanding the basics of assessment, diagnosis and treatment, to navigating work, relationships and everyday challenges, this guide provides clear and comprehensive insights tailored to the Irish context.
-It’s a toolkit for self-understanding and self-advocacy – empowering adult ADHDers to build lives that work for them.
-Have I Got Your Attention? also tackles stigma and misinformation head-on, celebrating all the positives that come with ADHD while acknowledging the hurdles too.
+Providing strategies for navigating your emotions, it’s a toolkit for self-understanding and self-advocacy – empowering adult ADHDers to build lives that work for them.
+Have I Got Your Attention? celebrates all the positives that come with ADHD, while acknowledging the hurdles too.

 Contents